|How do you use documentation throughout your workflow? Share your experience with us by taking this survey.|

 UnityLoadApplication contains methods that load and initialize the first SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary in the project.
-This includes deserializing and instantiating all of the data necessary to display the first Scene, such as compiling ShadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+This includes deserializing and instantiating all of the data necessary to display the first Scene, such as compiling ShadersA program that runs on the GPU.
 More info

 See in Glossary, uploading Textures and instantiating GameObjectsThe fundamental object in Unity scenes, which can represent characters, props, scenery, cameras, waypoints, and more.
 A GameObject’s functionality is defined by the Components attached to it.
 More info